tigh-latte/presentations/lookatmego/presentation.md

 ---

-# Using go channels in lua
+# Sending to go channels in Lua

 We can add a `chan` to our lua state: